-Registered investment advisers are required in this Item to provide you with certain financial information or disclosures about Marshfield's financial condition.
-Marshfield has no financial commitment that impairs its ability to meet contractual and fiduciary commitments to clients, and has not been the subject of a bankruptcy proceeding.
+Registered investment advisers are required in this Item to provide certain financial information or disclosures about their financial condition.
+Marshfield has no financial commitments that impair its ability to meet its contractual and fiduciary commitments to clients and has not been the subject of any bankruptcy proceedings.